About

 The first service in “Scotch Block,” was conducted by Rev. William Jenkins in June 1820.
 He conducted the service on the farm of Andrew Laidlaw (Lot 6, 4th Concession).
 A stump served as a pulpit and the people sat on logs.
 The sermon text was Ezekial 34.25: “And I will make with them a covenant of peace, and will cause the evil beasts to cease out of the land: and they shall dwell safely in the wilderness and sleep in the woods.”

-In 1868 the cornerstone was laid for the present stone church, and their first service was held in January 1879.
+In 1868 the cornerstone was laid for the present stone church, and their first service was held on the last Sunday in January 1870, led by Rev. Donald Steward.
 In 1960 a basement hall was constructed under the sanctuary, and a church parlour and classrooms were added to the rear of the church.

 *For more information on the history of the “Scotch Block” area, or to purchase a copy of the book “Halton’s Scotch Block – The People and Their Stories” (Gloria Brown and Jim Dills), please visit the Milton Historical Society website: www.miltonhistoricalsociety.ca/